openedx/edx-proctoring/docs/developing.rst

 `Mockprock <https://github.com/openedx/mockprock>`_ is a proctoring backend that runs as an HTTP server and a python module.
 It allows you to simulate the entire proctoring workflow.

+Mockprock is a development- and testing-only tool.
+It is not published to PyPI or npm, so it is always consumed from a local source checkout (as shown below), not installed as a released package.

 To install it::

     $ cd src